 Geraldine is passionate about looking after people particularly the older people, and keen to have the 6Cs at the heart of patients care.
 She is currently on the National Fellowship for Older People.

-Fiona McKenzie is a patient leader and Deputy Director at the UK Improvement Alliance.
+Fiona McKenzie is a patient and runs He Tangata Consulting.

 Growing up in New Zealand, Fiona harbours ambitions to live by the sea again one day.
-Fiona is married to an econometrician and spends a significant amount of time trying to keep plants alive in a little flat in Battersea, South London.
+Fiona is married to an econometrician and spends a significant amount of time trying to keep plants alive in a little house in Roehampton, South London.

 Laura Stuart-Neil is Lead for Quality Improvement and Lead for Allied Health Professions at NELFT.